-After selecting Internet2 NET+ Box for cloud content storage and collaboration, Morehouse discovered SkySync to seamlessly migrate its legacy on-premise storage to the Box cloud platform within minutes.
-Morehouse found the SkySync solution so beneficial they proposed SkySync for NET+ service validation—meeting rigorous standards and integrating service customizations for the research and education (R&E) community.
-As a result, NET+ SkySync is now in the early adopter phase of the NET+ cloud services lifecycle and all of higher education can now benefit from a much easier transition to Box’s cloud storage and collaboration platform.
+After selecting Internet2 NET+ Box for cloud content storage and collaboration, Morehouse discovered SkySync to seamlessly migrate its legacy on-premises storage to the Box cloud platform within minutes.
+Morehouse found the SkySync solution so beneficial, they proposed SkySync for NET+ service validation—meeting rigorous standards and integrating service customizations for the research and education (R&E) community.
+As a result, NET+ SkySync is now in the early adopter phase of the NET+ cloud services lifecycle.
+Now higher education can benefit from a much easier transition to Box’s cloud storage and collaboration platform.

 Morehouse needed to make their unstructured data more accessible to users and bring the data into full accessibility compliance without having to make unrealistic expenditures on their existing on-premises system.
-They also needed to address the complete migration process and migrate all of the data over a short period of time.
-Transferring core data storage onto encrypted hard drives was fairly straightforward, but transferring data located in various other places throughout the organization wasn’t nearly as simple.
-To address these broader data transfer and verification issues, Box referred Morehouse to SkySync.
+They also needed to address the complete on-premises to cloud migration process and move all of the data over quickly.
+Transferring core data storage onto encrypted hard drives was fairly straightforward.
+But transferring data located in various other places throughout the organization wasn’t nearly as simple.
+To address these broader data transfer and verification issues, Box ultimately referred Morehouse to SkySync.

 As Clifford Russell, CIO at Morehouse College, described, “There are still pockets of data that need to be found, verified and transferred.
 A lot of that resides on desktops, so as we discover those we are able to continue to use SkySync to migrate that content.”